chrisgrieser/chrisgrieser.github.io/docs/pages/phd-project.md

 where both market and infrastructure are in the control of one entity.
-This perspective allows relating insights from research on software platforms with research on gig economy or dating platforms, as all three are seen as specific sub-types of platforms only with a different degree to which the infrastructure or the market organization is relevant (see figure below).
+This perspective allows relating insights from research on software platforms with research on gig economy or dating platforms, as all three are seen as specific subtypes of platforms only with a different degree to which the infrastructure or the market organization is relevant (see figure below).

 The central research question of my PhD-project is how the specific governance